evoldoers/biomake/README.md

     `biomake -h`

-4. Create a 'Makespec.pro' or a 'Makefile' (see below)
+4. Create a 'Makefile' or a 'Makeprog' (see below)

 Alternate installation instructions
 -----------------------------------